Bug-Duck/newcar-docs/docs/index.md

   - title: Chain syntax ⛓️
     details: You can use chain syntax instead of saving object into variable, which makes the development efficient
 ---

-<br/><br/><br/>

-<center style="font-size: 30px; color: red">This documentation is version 0.9.0+ but it was not published, please refer to out GitHub repository's next branch to get the latest news.
-To get the documentation before version 0.8.0, please refer to <a href="https://newcar-old.netlify.app">newcar-old.netlify.app</a></center>